open-feature/go-sdk/README.md

 }
 ```

-Register the hook at global, client or invocation level.
+Register the hook at the global, client, or invocation level.

-A list of available hooks can be found [here](https://openfeature.dev/docs/reference/technologies/server/go).
+A list of available hooks can be found [here](https://openfeature.dev/ecosystem?instant_search%5BrefinementList%5D%5Btype%5D%5B0%5D=Hook&instant_search%5BrefinementList%5D%5Btechnology%5D%5B0%5D=Go).

 ### Logging:

 If not configured, the logger falls back to the standard Go log package at error level only.

-In order to avoid coupling to any particular logging implementation the sdk uses the structured logging [logr](https://github.com/go-logr/logr)
+In order to avoid coupling to any particular logging implementation the SDK uses the structured logging [logr](https://github.com/go-logr/logr)
 API.
 This allows integration to any package that implements the layer between their logger and this API.
-Thankfully there is already [integration implementations](https://github.com/go-logr/logr#implementations-non-exhaustive)
+Thankfully there are already [integration implementations](https://github.com/go-logr/logr#implementations-non-exhaustive)
 for many of the popular logger packages.

 ```go